-There are three main ways small business owners can get funds.
+There are several ways small business owners can get funds.

-- Self-financing, either with money you’ve saved, personal equity, credit-card debt or from investments from friends and family.
+- Self-financing is one way, either with money you’ve saved, personal equity, credit-card debt or from investments from friends and family.

 - Many entrepreneurs seek funding through investors and by petitioning sponsors for venture capital.
 (While this is a popular method for gaining funding in the technology sector, it isn’t a viable option for most small businesses.)

-If you want to avoid business failure, you would do well to first address the three most common reasons: a lack of need in the market, poor management and a lack of funds.
+If you want to avoid small business failure, you would do well to first address some of the most common reasons: a lack of need in the market, poor management and a lack of funds.